Maraş massacre: Potential perpetrators

 Hasan Fehmi Güneş, who was appointed Interior Minister after the incidents, is convinced that the massacre was planned.
 Ruşen Sümbüloğlu, chair of the "Association of Persons from 1968" in Ankara, claimed that the Counter-Guerrilla was behind the provocation.
 Fevzi Gümüş, chair of the "Cultural Association Pir Sultan Abdal" claimed that the CIA and the deep state must have been involved.
 Turan Eser, President of the "Alevi Bektaşi Federation", spoke at the 29th anniversary of the massacre in Maraş.
-He alleged that before the events,"counter guerrilla and racist paramilitary imperialist henchmen made efforts to spread the seeds of hatred between those, who were citizens of the same country and had lived together in peace for centuries".A secret document revealed that the secret service (MİT) had planned the incidents.
+He alleged that before the events,"counter guerrilla and racist paramilitary imperialist henchmen made efforts to spread the seeds of hatred between those, who were citizens of the same country and had lived together in peace for centuries".A secret document revealed by Ecevit in 2006 showed that the Turkish secret service had planned the incidents.

 Ökkeş Şendiller, who had been on trial for being involved in the incident, later became a member of parliament, and was involved in the foundation of the Turkish nationalist Great Union Party (BBP).
 In 2007, the radio station Voice of Free Radio and Folk Songs (Özgür Radyo ve Türkülerin Sesi Radyosu) broadcast a program, in which Ökkeş Şendiller was interviewed over the phone.
 Passages of the conversation with Hasan Harmancı are (only quotes from ÖŞ):

 "I was chosen as victim.
 I saw the most horrible torture.
 The teachers that were killed, were not Alevi.
 They were left-wing Sunnis.
 There were clashes, in which people of both sides were killed...
 I am talking about court documents.
 They say that the organization Revolutionary War (Devrimci Savaş) threw the bomb."

 On 30 April 2011, Hamit Kapan, an alleged member of Devrimci Savaş, who had been held incommunicado for 300 days while two friends of his were tortured to death, accused General Yusuf Haznedaroğlu, responsible for martial law in Kahramanmaraş, of being responsible for the torture.